Gimly-Blockchain/did-siop-auth-web-demo/README.md

 ### Getting started

 #### Configure environment
-In the onto-demo-server folder, create a files called .env.local and populate it using .env as example.
+In the **./onto-demo-server folder**, create a file called .env.local and populate it using .env as example.
 A valid config will look like this
 ```dotenv
 NODE_ENV=development